amiraizuddin02-gif/Personal-Manager/README.md

     3.1 Inventory Stock
 - The inventory list of items the user has.
 - Can be categorised.
 (Such as "Hardware", "Grocery", "Assets", etc.)
-- Categories are, preferably, customizable; with a few existing defaults.
+- Categories are user-created, with a few existing defaults.

     3.2 Shopping/Grocery List
 - A list for of items that the user wishes to buy.

+    3.3 Inventory Table
+- A table displays all existing Inventory Stock.
+- Can be filtered by Inventory categories.